PsychNeuro/ed1/book/chapter-04.md

 Figure 4.5 shows the basic facts about each of these sensory modalities, including what physical **stimulus** activates them, the names of the receptor(s) that **transduce** this stimulus into a neural signal, and how that neural signal makes its way into the cortex by way of the thalamus.
 Interestingly, our sense of smell, which is evolutionarily the most ancient sense, present in even the most primitive beasts in the ocean, bypasses the thalamus and jacks straight into the cortex, in a brain area that is close to the hippocampus.
 This may explain why odors can be such powerful memory triggers, as famously captured in Marcel Proust's *Remembrance of Things Past*.

 In computational, *signal processing* terms, the **subcortical** part of the sensory pathway, prior to the arrival of the neural signal in the thalamus and cortex, performs significant *preprocessing* of the signal using often complex, sophisticated, and evolutionarily pre-wired circuits.
 For example, the subcortical auditory pathways have very fast spiking neurons that can process the tiny time differences between when a sound arrives in one ear versus the other, to extract the angle of the sound source relative to the head.
-The cochlea also performs the rough equivalent of a *fast fourier transform* on the auditory signal, transforming the time-varying sound wave into a *spectrogram* organized according to the different *frequencies* of sound present.
+The cochlea also performs the rough equivalent of a *fourier transform* on the auditory signal, transforming the time-varying sound wave into a *spectrogram* organized according to the different *frequencies* of sound present.
 This format is then much easier for the cortex to process.

 These subcortical processing steps also perform the first pass on **compression** and **contrast** processing of the overall sensory signal -- this is very well understood in the visual processing pathway, as we'll see in a moment.